Table of Contents

 Value investing is a style of investing that focuses on finding stocks that are trading at a “good value” — in other words, value stocks are typically underpriced.
 By averaging down, an investor buys more of a stock that they like, at a discount.

 But in some cases, a stock may appear undervalued when it’s not.
 This can lead investors who may not understand how to value stocks into something called a value trap.
-A value trap is when a company has been trading at low valuation metrics (e.g. the P/E ratio or price-to-book value) for some time.
-While it may seem like a bargain, if it’s not a true value proposition the price is likely to decline further.
+A value trap is when a company has been trading at low valuation metrics (e.g. the P/E ratio or price-to-book value) for some time, and is not likely to rise.

 2. Dollar-Cost Averaging